ibraasif/capl-vector/installers/INSTALL.md

 ## Unreleased Installer Package

 I plan to provide an unreleased installer package here if you want to try the unreleased features.
-When available, the unreleased installer `capl-vector-unreleased.vsix` can be downloaded from [here](https://github.com/kmasif/capl-vector/blob/master/installers/capl-vector-unreleased.vsix).
+When available, the unreleased installer `capl-vector-unreleased.vsix` can be downloaded from [here](https://github.com/kmasif/capl-vector/blob/master/installers/capl-vector-unreleased.vsix). **Not Available Now**

 Remember that you can always copy the whole source code and run it as an extension.
 To do this: